sharababy/things-todo/readme.md

 * Learn how to make an app with either React Native or Java.

+* Sign up for [Github Student Developer Pack](https://education.github.com/pack) to get some sweet goodies (like free private repositories on github).

 * Learn HTML and CSS.

 * Learn C++(http://www.learncpp.com/cpp-tutorial/01-introduction-to-these-tutorials/)